hallettj/hallettj.github.com/source/_drafts/which-type-checked-language.md

+---
+layout: post
-# Which type-checked language should you use?
+title: "Which type-checked language should you use?"
+date: 2016-10-04
+comments: true
+---

 I sometimes have a conversation that goes like this:

 colleague
-:We're thinking of using Language X for this project.
+: We're thinking of using Language X for this project.
 What do you think?

 me
-:Language X has some nice features.
+: Language X has some nice features.
 But I think there are missed opportunities in the language - particularly in its type system.
 There are other languages that I prefer to use.

 colleague
-:Ok; which better language do you recommend?
+: Ok; which better language do you recommend?

 me
-:Well...
+: Well...

 It is hard to give one recommendation for the best language to use in a project.
 Every language comes with some caveats.